romaricpascal/romaricpascal.is/content/posts/writing-markdown.md

 Adding Remark plugins
 ---

 Remark was chosen for its extensibility.
-It supports a [system of plugins](remark-plugins) to customise how the Markdown becomes HTML.
+It supports a [system of plugins][remark-plugins] to customise how the Markdown becomes HTML.

 Unfortunately, using a `.remarkrc.js` file to export Remark's configuration won't work.
 Bit of a shame, but thankfully, `metalsmith-in-place` allows to pass option to the library transforming the content.